Introduction

 Begin by identifying what you want to achieve with barcode tracking.
 Set clear goals – for example, “reduce annual inventory time by 50%” or “eliminate missing tools.”
 Next, take stock of all assets you plan to track.
 Create or update your asset register (a list of assets with key details like descriptions, locations, and owners).
 This inventory will be the foundation of your barcode system.

 Choose a barcode format and tag type that matches your asset needs.
-Use 1D barcodes for basic IDs or 2D QR codes to store more data.
+Use 1D barcodes for basic IDs or 2D QR code asset tracking and management when you need to store more information within the code.
 Select durable labels like polyester or metal for harsh environments or outdoor assets.
-Ensure label size and type fits the asset, and print them in-house or order pre-printed tags.
+Ensure label size and type fit the asset, and print them in-house or order pre-printed tags.

 Affix barcode labels to assets in visible, easily scannable locations.
 Avoid placing them on surfaces exposed to heat or frequent handling to prevent wear.
 Maintain consistency by tagging similar assets in the same position.
 As you tag items, scan and link the barcode ID directly to each asset’s record in your system.